 To take advantage of EBC, Sellers must own their brands and register them via the Amazon Brand Registry.
 Keep in mind that there are categories for which Amazon does not allow Brand Registry (media, video, digital, or book categories), so EBC will also not be available for the listings for those items.

-What would a blog on a somewhat technical subject be without a garish string of insider acronyms?
 The message here is actually pretty simple: the early bird gets the worm.
 This is still a fairly new system introduced by Amazon to help sellers boost sales.
 Begin creating your Amazon Enhanced Brand Content soon.

 As a general rule of thumb, there is a definite advantage to jumping on board early with any new system Amazon makes available to sellers.
 These new systems will always feed the algorithms that monitor the things Amazon values, such as: